rahernandez188/gameAPI/README.md

     "phone": "7418529630"
 }

-//Game was not found, 404 NOT FOUND returned
+//Game id was not found, 404 NOT FOUND returned
 {
     "id": 0,
     "name": "",